venkatn427/contactCenterAnalysis/README.md

     1. Data Integrity: Consistency and completeness of each micro-batch (percentage).
     2. Batch Processing Time: Time to process a micro-batch (seconds).
     3. Resource Utilization: CPU and memory usage (percentage or MB).

+## Improvements:
+    1. Segregate the code into multiple files to have constants, schema, util functions like read, write and pipeline code. this will help in scaling the pipeline with new datasets and also maintenable.